Broncos' Russell Wilson says he's 'ready to roll' in London

 The Broncos (2-5) lost their fourth straight despite another outstanding defensive performance, and Hackett has faced more scrutiny than any rookie coach in the league because of his team's offensive woes and his debatable in-game decision-making.

-With the Seahawks in 2018, Russell threw three touchdown passes in Seattle's 27-3 victory over the Oakland Raiders at Wembley.
+With the Seahawks in 2018, Wilson threw three touchdown passes in Seattle's 27-3 victory over the Oakland Raiders at Wembley.

 ---